DigitalPublishingToolkit/NN09/md/10Rules.md

 their content available online only for a certain time.
-News items will usually disappear from the web after seven days. *Depublizieren* (un-publish) is the peculiar term coined specifically to refer to this practice of rendering published content, largely financed by the German public through license fees, inaccessible again.
+News items will usually disappear from the web after seven days. *Depublizieren* (un-publish) is the peculiar term coined specifically to refer to this practice of rendering published content, which is largely financed by the German public through license fees, inaccessible again.
 The news media even managed to lobby their way into federal legislation with the infamous *Leistungsschutzrecht*, an ancillary copyright law specific to German